 To start the process, a referral is sent to the SIM team by the patient’s physician or Care Management associated with the physician’s office.

-Focused on providing relief from the symptoms, pain and stress of a serious illness, the SIM team provides:
+Focused on providing relief from the symptoms, pain and stress of a serious illness, the Advanced Illness Management team provides:

 - Chronic Disease Management education.